-I put together a clean eating BBQ menu of my favorite summer BBQ dinner recipes that don’t include over-sized hamburger buns and enormous amounts of meat (and no, barbeque dinner is not a meat grilling fest).
+I put together a clean eating BBQ menu of my favorite healthy summer recipes that don’t include oversized hamburger buns and enormous amounts of meat (and no, BBQ dinner is not a meat grilling fest).

 These Goat Cheese and Mushroom Crostini are a great starter to your dinner party.
 They are very easy to make.
 You can prepare the mushrooms in advance and keep them in the fridge.
 Just make sure to warm up the mushrooms before serving because the crostini taste better when they are slightly warm.

 This Roasted Eggplant and Feta Dip is another great appetizer that is perfect for a barbeque party.
 I roasted the vegetables in the oven for this recipe because I posted it in January and didn’t feel like going outside to grill the veggies.
 During summer, I would roast the vegetables on a BBQ.
 This dip tastes best served with some healthy crackers or veggies.